oracle-devrel/technology-engineering/data-platform/exadata-cloud-at-customer/exacc-value/exacc-healthcheck/healthcheck-awr-dump/README.md

 # AWR dumps collection - Customer Guide

 ## Introduction
-Below the istructions to generate the AWR Dump, required to proceed with the DB Performance Health Check.
+Below the instructions to generate the AWR Dump, required to proceed with the DB Performance Health Check.

 Specifically for the Performance Health Check an AWR dump collected for at least a 24 hour period is needed.

-NOTE: The scripts asks for Begin/End Snap which should be midnight to the next midnight to cover the 24 hours
+NOTE: The scripts ask for Begin/End Snap which should be midnight to the next midnight to cover the 24 hour period.

 ## Generate AWR Dump